Noor Wali Mehsud

-Mehsud took power over the TTP at its weakest point since its inception, as the TTP no longer held territory in Pakistan and had been plagued by internal divisions.
-Despite this, the TTP, since Mehsud's appointment appears to have been revitalized and has "grown deadlier."
-Mehsud has essentially steered the TTP in a new direction, sparing civilians and ordering assaults only on security and law enforcement personnel, in an attempt to rehabilitate the group's image and distance them from the Islamic State – Khorasan Province (Daesh–Khorasan) militant group's extremism.
+Mehsud became TTP emir during the group's weakest point since its inception, as the TTP no longer held territory in Pakistan and had been plagued by internal divisions.
+Despite this, since Mehsud's rule, the TTP appears to have "grown deadlier."
+Mehsud steered the TTP in a new direction, sparing civilians and ordering assaults only on security and law enforcement personnel, in an attempt to rehabilitate the group's image and distance them from the Islamic State – Khorasan Province (Daesh–Khorasan) militant group's extremism.